natacha-beck/cbrain-wiki/Tutorial-#1:-Getting-Started-with-the-CBRAIN-Neuroscience-Portal.md

    [[/tutorials/images/CBRAIN_Tut_1_Screen_7.png]]
    </kbd>

 2. Click on the "Launch" button in the upper left, below the **Files** tab.
 This will launch a dialog box that will allow you now to pick the **Tool** that will be used to create our tasks.
 This dialog allows you to explore all of the tools available to you.
 We will want to find the tool "Mnc2nii".
-You can explore all of the available tools and narrow them down using the categories on the left side of the dialog if you would like to see what is avaiable.
-To fine our tool, type "Mnc2nii" in the "Search:" box at the top, and you should see something like below:
+You can explore all of the available tools and narrow them down using the categories on the left side of the dialog if you would like to see what is available.
+To find our tool, type "Mnc2nii" in the "Search:" box at the top, and you should see something like below:

    <kbd>
    [[/tutorials/images/CBRAIN_Tut_1_Screen_8.png]]
    </kbd>

 3. Click on the "Mnc2nii" entry in the "Tools:" box.
 Doing so will transform the box to adding a dropdown menu for "Server & Version", where you can select the resource within the CBRAIN ecosystem to run your tasks.
 If click on the dropdown, you will see a list of where this tool has been deployed along with the versions that have been deployed on each server.
 Let's choose "Converter-1 > 2.1.0" from this dropdown.
-Once that is done, you will see 2.1.0 show up on the dropdown box and an estimate of the time it potentially take to start your tasks.
+Once that is done, you will see 2.1.0 show up on the dropdown box and an estimate of the time it will potentially take to start your tasks.
 Note, CBRAIN utilizes a number of remote computing resources, and many of them are used by 100s of users at a given time, so there may be a wait time associated with your selection.
 Once you have completed this, your screen should look something similar to below:

    <kbd>
    [[/tutorials/images/CBRAIN_Tut_1_Screen_9.png]]
    </kbd>

 4. Click the "Launch Mnc2nii" button.
 This will then take you to a page that will allow you to set input options for the selected **Tool**.
 You will see the following sections:
-   * **Task Control** - This contains parameters that are used to contol the running of the tool.
+   * **Task Control** - This contains parameters that are used to control the running of the tool.
 You can select, for instance, where you would like results from your run to be stored.
 By default, this is set to the "Data provider of input files", which in our case is "MainStore", but you are able to save them anywhere in the ecosystem that you have access.
 You can also set the project to run the job in, which in our case is our user's project.
 Finally, you can add a brief description of the job, so that you can add notes particular to the task you are running for future reference.
    *  **Preset Management** - By default this section is hidden, and allows you to have preset configurations stored and recalled for future reference.
 This is an advanced feature and we will not be using it in this tutorial.
    *  **Task Parameters** - Finally, this is the section of the page that will allow you to set the input parameters for your task.
 This section will change depending on the tool that you run.
 Fortunately, Mnc2nii has very few parameters that need to be set, but some of the tools will have a large number of options that you can set to get the desired analysis.